hegdepavankumar/Cipher-Encryption-Decryption/README.md

 3. Select the desired operation from the "Encrypt" or "Decrypt" radio button.
 5. Enter the desired shift value, which determines how many positions each letter will be shifted.
 6. Enter the desired modulo value, which determines the length of the alphabet.
-7. Select the letter case you want maintaincase, lowercase, and uppercase.
+7. Select the lettercase you want maintaincase, lowercase, and uppercase.
-8. Select the foreign key you want to ignore or remove, if you selected to remove it will remove symbols.
+8. Select the foreign key you want to ignore or remove, if you select to remove it will remove symbols.
 9. Enter the text you want to encrypt or decrypt in the input field provided.
 10. Click the submit button.
 7. The result will be displayed in the output section.